FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

 We invented this tool for this lab!

+If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 **Give us feedback on Tinkerbelle.**

 ## Part D. Wizard the device